dotnet/corefx/Documentation/building/unix-instructions.md

-Building CoreFX on FreeBSD, Linux and OS X
+Building CoreFX on Linux and OS X
 ==========================================

 Build instructions for FreeBSD can be found [here](freebsd-instructions.md)